civican/legisinfo/42-1/bills/C-49/bill_text.md

   **(1)** A shipper may apply to the Agency for a long-haul interswitching order against a railway company that is a class 1 rail carrier if

-    the shipper has access to the lines of only that railway company at the point of origin or destination of the movement of the shipper's traffic;
+    the shipper has access to the lines of only that railway company at the point of origin or destination of the movement of the shipper's traffic in the reasonable direction of the traffic and its destination;

     a continuous route between those points is operated by two or more railway companies;